SSSvensk/ihanpihalla/README.md

 # residentialyardgame
 Repo for RYDG project and voluntarily work after the project.

-Current game found in following address: http://people.uta.fi/~ss98607/ihanpihalla/
+Current game found in following address (only client-side implementation): http://people.uta.fi/~ss98607/ihanpihalla/

 This repository contains code used for Residential Yard Design Game or Ihan Pihalla.
 This is a simple web app to add elements to yard-like environment.
 Based on how good your yard design is, more points you've got.